-Egypt, with its sunny climate, desert sands and abundant history, art and intrigue is an exciting destination at any time of the year.
-We thoroughly recommend combining the thrill of ancient Nile culture with some beneficial winter sun.
+With its sunny climate, golden desert sands and abundant history, art and ancient wonders dating back to the days of the Pharaohs, Egypt is an exotic and fascinating destination at any time of the year.

 1. Just like everywhere else, Egypt is changing and modernising.
 We love Egypt just the way it is – slightly haphazard, disarmingly beautiful – and would urge you to visit this authentic and culturally rich country, before further modernisation inevitably smooths the edges of its charm.

 2. This list could not be complete without mention of the Pyramids!
 These tombs of Egypt’s past kings are some of the oldest and most miraculous structures still standing; the Pyramid of Djoser was constructed in 2630BC!

 3. The markets are fantastic, and in fact just getting immersed in the bustling way of life is one of our favourite things about Egypt.
 Egyptians are incredibly hospitable and will welcome you warmly wherever you go.